eBay/akutan/docs/kafka.md

 clients submit requests.
 This is because Kafka brokers don't implement group commit.
-The Kafka project does not see durable writes as important (they suggest disabling fsync calls), but they are necessary to ensure Beam's consistency in the face of correlated log server crashes.
-If Beam is to use Kafka as its log, we will need to address this serious problem.
+The Kafka project does not see durable writes as important (they suggest disabling fsync calls), but they are necessary to ensure Akutan's consistency in the face of correlated log server crashes.
+If Akutan is to use Kafka as its log, we will need to address this serious problem.

 Additional concerns about Kafka
 -------------------------------

-This section discusses additional concerns and considerations about using Apache Kafka in Beam.
-We haven't explored these in as much detail yet, but they are certainly relevant to the discussion of evaluating Apache Kafka for Beam's replicated log.
+This section discusses additional concerns and considerations about using Apache Kafka in Akutan.
+We haven't explored these in as much detail yet, but they are certainly relevant to the discussion of evaluating Apache Kafka for Akutan's replicated log.

 ### Duplicate appends (at-most-once semantics)

-When a Beam API server sends a request to be appended to the log, we'd like that to end up as a single entry in the log.
+When a Akutan API server sends a request to be appended to the log, we'd like that to end up as a single entry in the log.
 Sometimes, however, the request or the response will be lost (the TCP connection will be broken), and the API server won't know what happened.
 It'll need to